mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 The Forensic Supervisor Droid is a crime scene investigator equipped with investigative tools and able to control small robots or drones and swarms of microbots for evidence collection.
-As a one- robot forensic department, it is also conversant in regulations, report writing and presentation of evidence to other investigators and courts via video screen and holographic projector.
+As a one-robot forensic department, it is also conversant in regulations, report writing and presentation of evidence to other investigators and courts via video screen and holographic projector.
 Four small arms